hpparvi/ull_exoexo_2324/README.md

 ## Returning the exercises

+First, commit the changes in git

+    git add 01_rv_analysis.ipynb 02_transit_analysis.ipynb
+    git commit -m 'Finished working with exercises.'

+Then push the changes to your fork in GitHub

+    git push origin

-Commit the changes in git, push the edited notebooks to your own fork in GitHub, and write to me that you're finished.
+And finally, write to me that you're finished.